Wenjun-Hou/CCF-BDCI-2018-Sentiment-Competition/README.md

 Besides hierarchical encoder, we also use simple sentence encoder to extract various features.

 * Word-Input (Figure 2)
-	* Aspect Classification (AC): we only use a simple LSTM-Attention Layer to extract features.
+	* Aspect Category Detection (ACD): we only use a simple LSTM-Attention Layer to extract features.
-	* Sentiment Classification (SC): besides the BiLSTM-Attention Layer used in AC, we also build a aspect-specific BiLSTM-Attention Layer to extract features.
+	* Sentiment Classification (SC): besides the BiLSTM-Attention Layer used in ACD, we also build an aspect-specific BiLSTM-Attention Layer to extract features.

 ![avatar](images/WordNN.png)

-* Char-Input (Figure 3): we first use CNN to extract local char context features, then we use BiLSTM/BiGRU-Attention Layer to extract global features.
+* Char-Input (Figure 3): we first use CNN to extract local char context features, and then we use BiLSTM/BiGRU-Attention Layer to extract global features.

 ![avatar](images/CharNN.png)

 #### 2.1.3 Multi-Features Encoder
-In order to compromise all the extracted features, a convolutional layer is used to fuse these features in different perspective to get sentence representation.
+A convolutional layer is used to fuse these features from a different perspective to get sentence representation.
 On top of this representation, we adopt a highway layer to get the final sentence representation (**Rep**).

 ![avatar](images/Multi-FeatureEncoder.png)

 ### 2.2 Aspect Classification
-In Aspect Classification, we use three neural networks for Aspect Classification (AspectNet, RethinkNet, and SequenceNet), which all use the same set of encoders (see Section 2.1).
+In Aspect Classification, we use three neural networks for Aspect Category Detection (AspectNet, RethinkNet, and SequenceNet), which all use the same set of encoders (see Section 2.1).

-**AspectNet:** AspectNet simply use a linear layer as decoder.
+**AspectNet:** AspectNet simply use a linear layer as the decoder.

-**RethinkNet:** Inspired by [TODO], we first sort the label according to their sampley size in descending order, and then we duplicate the **Rep** n (n=10 in the experiments, where n is the total aspect number) times and form a sequence.
-Finally a single directional GRU layer is applied to this sequence (Figure 5).
+**RethinkNet:** Inspired by [TODO], we first sort the label according to their sample size in descending order, and then we duplicate the **Rep** n (n=10 in the experiments, where n is the total aspect number) times and form a sequence.
+Finally, a single directional GRU layer is applied to this sequence (Figure 5).

 <img src="images/RethinkNet.png" width="500" height="350" align=center>

 **SequenceNet:** Inspired by [TODO], we treat this multi-label classification as a sequence labeling task, for there are some connections between different labels.
 To be specific, for each predicted label, we create a label embedding for it, and this label embedding will be used for the next label prediction.
-Furthermore, in order to select important information between previous label embedding and current label embedding, we introduce a gate layer (Figure 6).
+Furthermore, to select relevant information between previous label embedding and current label embedding, we introduce a gate layer (Figure 6).

 ![avatar](images/SequenceNet.png)